This post may contain affiliate links. See our full disclosure for more info.

 Let’s fix this issue and get your blog on track to no longer look like it is being run by a newbie.

 1. Get off that free blogging platform.

 Pro bloggers do not use free hosting platforms.
 You can’t build a brand that way, and you are very limited in what you can do to improve your blog.

 Personally, I do not read posts on free platforms, no matter how good.
 I just don’t take them seriously.
-Get off blogger and get on a self-hosted platform – You can read about what host to go with here.
+Get off blogger and get on a self-hosted platform – I recommend Siteground (Get 60% off with this link)